 With its extremely precise mechanism and a nice sporty case, the new Grand Seiko 55th Anniversary Spring Drive Chronograph SBGC013 is a perfect (if not a bit overpriced) choice for a person who already has a collection of Speedmasters and wants to spice it with a lot more technologically advanced -and better finished- timekeeper from Japan.

-This new watch is a perfect example of how a company that is mostly known for its affordable, made-by-millions, products can create a sub-brand that is to the world of watches as Bugatti is to the world of cars.
+This new Grand Seiko is a perfect example of how a company that is mostly known for its affordable, made-by-millions, products can create a sub-brand that is to the world of watches as Bugatti is to the world of cars.

-From the aesthetics point of view, this new timepiece looks like a slightly revised version of the 2012 Grand Seiko Spring Drive GMT Chronograph (ref.
+From the aesthetic point of view, this new timepiece looks like a slightly revised version of the 2012 Grand Seiko Spring Drive GMT Chronograph (ref.
 SBGC005).

 Featuring the same shape, size, and dial layout, the new ref.
 SBGC013 looks like just another facelift with its revised bezel and new dial color, but there is a whole new beast lurking under its hood.
 Way more accurate and featuring a lot more refined finish to its oscillating weight and plates, this is the perfect mechanism to power the anniversary model of the flagship sub-brand.

 Case & Strap

 Measuring bearable 43.5 millimeters in diameter and around 17 millimeters thick, this watch looks even more massive thanks to the “muscular” shape of its case.
 In real life, however, it is not terribly large taking roughly the same amount of space on a normal wrist as, say, one of those recent Omega Speedmasters that this timekeeper competes with.